OpenLiberty/ci.maven/docs/dev.md

 - Dockerfile limitations:
   - The Dockerfile must copy only one .war file for the application.
 Other application archive formats or multiple .war files are not supported.
   - Hot deployment is only supported for individual configuration files that are specified as the source in the Dockerfile's COPY commands.
-Hot deployment is not supported for COPY commands with variable substitution, wildcard characters, spaces in paths, paths relative to WORKDIR, multi-stage builds, or entire directories specified as the source.
+Hot deployment is not supported for COPY commands with entire directories specified as the source.
+In this case the image it will be rebuilt and the container restarted (regular deployment).
   - Hot deployment is not supported for files or directories copied to the image with the ADD command.
-  When you change any of the files or directories that you ADDed to the image it will be rebuilt and the server restarted.
+When you change any of the files or directories that you ADDed to the image it will be rebuilt and the container restarted.
+  - Certain dockerfile features are not supported by dev mode.
+In these cases the files are not tracked so if you change these files you must restart the container manually.
+Type 'r' and press Enter to restart the container.
+   - variable substitution used in the COPY or ADD command e.g. `$PROJECT/config`
+   - wildcards used in the COPY or ADD command e.g. `src/main/liberty/config/*`
+   - paths relative to WORKDIR e.g. `ADD test.txt relativeDir/`
+   - multi-stage builds e.g. `COPY --from=<name>`

 ###### Examples